 Istanbul, formerly known as Byzantium and then Constantinople, is a spectacular city with a deep history that dates back to the seventh century BC when it was founded by King Byzas (hence its first name).
 In 1453, it was captured by the Ottoman Turks and was part of the large Empire until 1922, when Turkey became an independent country and Istanbul its capital.
-Now, the city is the economic, cultural, and historic center of Turkey, and continues to be a favorable destination for travelers all over the world, despite recent political issues.
+Now, the city is the economic, cultural, and historic center of Turkey, and continues to be a favorite destination for travelers all over the world, despite recent political issues.

 Istanbul is not only a mix of modern and ancient cultures and worlds, but it’s also the only city that is located in both Europe and Asia.
-From century-old buildings, and modern cafes, to hamams (Turkish baths) and pazars (markets)—Istanbul is full of treasures waiting to be discovered.
+From century-old buildings, and modern cafes, to hammams (Turkish baths) and bazaars (markets)—Istanbul is full of treasures waiting to be discovered.
 And to help you experience the best the city has to offer, here are our top five hidden gems we know you’ll love.

 Istanbul’s Old City is Sultanahmet—an area full of historical sites including the Basilica Cistern Cathedral that’s over 1000 years old.
 This area has a lot of history and is not one to be missed.